Cellular Communication and Signal Transduction

 Expected learning outcomes

-Knowledge and understanding: the student must demonstrate that he possesses the knowledge about the principles and techniques inherent in protein engineering and signal biochemistry.
-In addition, knowledge concerning cellular communication, with particular regard to the main endocrine glands function and to the hormone control mechanism.
+1) Knowledge and understanding: The student must demonstrate a solid knowledge of the principles and main techniques used in protein engineering and signal biochemistry.
+They must also understand the mechanisms of cellular communication, with particular reference to the functioning of the main endocrine glands and the mechanisms of action of the hormones they produce.

 Single course